S1D1T1/SingleWindow/README.md

 ## Usage

-Create a SingleWindow that hosts your SwiftUI view, by calling `makeSingleWindow`
+Create a SingleWindow to host your SwiftUI view, by calling `makeSingleWindow`, passing your View in a closure:

 ```swift
 import SingleWindow